 Our introduction to this magnificent city was a private Dubrovnik walking tour.
-A few hours spent with an authority on the city was not only a wonderful insight into the history but a wonderful way to get our bearings in the walled labyrinth.
+A few hours spent with an authority on the city was not only an excellent insight into the history but a wonderful way to get our bearings in the walled labyrinth.

-Included in our tour was entry to walk the walls, one of the most popular things to do in Dubrovnik.
-While some of the stair climbs may have left us a little short of breath, the views from the top literally took our breath away.
+Included in our walking tour was the entry to walk the walls, one of the most popular things to do in Dubrovnik.
+While some of the stair climbs may have left us a little short of breath, the views from the top took our breath away.

-Having 3 nights in Dubrovnik also allowed us plenty of time to explore on our own.
-This meant the luxury of choosing the best time to visit Dubrovnik’s old town.
+Having three nights in Dubrovnik also allowed us plenty of time to explore on our own.
+We had the luxury of choosing the best time to visit Dubrovnik’s old town, perfect for avoiding the crowds.
 After the walking tour, we retreated to the hotel to relax by the pool and wait for the crowds of the day to disappear.

-Dubrovnik by night is not only wonderful due to lack of crowds, the ancient city of limestone lights up in more ways than one.
+Dubrovnik by night is not only fantastic due to lack of crowds, but the ancient city of limestone also lights up in more ways than one.
 Streets polished through thousands of years of foot traffic literally, shines under the lights, creating a beautiful setting to indulge in some Croatian cuisine at any number of restaurants within the walls.

 Korcula Island – Dalmatian Coast

-A lovely night in Korcula’s other main resort town of Vela Luka confirmed why this island is so popular with summer vacationers.
-The boutique, cosmopolitan vibe, along with Korcula’s beaches and quiet coves make this one of the prettiest we have ever visited.
+A lovely night in a small boutique hotel in Korcula’s other main resort town of Vela Luka confirmed why this island is so popular with summer vacationers.
+The boutique, cosmopolitan vibe, along with Korcula’s beaches and quiet coves make this one of the prettiest islands we have ever visited.